City-of-Helsinki/hel-bootstrap-3/readme.md

 ```
 @import helsinki-variables;

-@import application-custom-variables; // Copy and edit this file to customise your app theme
+@import application-variables; // Copy and edit this file to customise your app theme

-@import bootstrap-custom-variables;
+@import custom-bootstrap-variables;

 @import bootstrap;
 ```